 So, to achieve more precise marks, you switch to a shorter wavelength laser.
 But, as these are often less powerful machines, you end up decreasing marking speed.

 What’s the best method to laser mark soft products for part identification or traceability?
 Is there a way to have the best of both worlds?

-In this blog, we’ll look at why a higher wattage 532 nm wavelength industrial laser marking machine could be the way to go when you need quality as well as speed.
-Plus, learn which marking technology will deliver the best marks on widely used soft materials, including silicone, thin plastics or metals, and even glass or ceramic.
+In this blog, we’ll look at which industrial laser marking machines could be the way to go when you need readable, high quality marks without damaging your parts.
+Plus, learn which marking technologies will deliver the best marks on widely used soft materials, including silicone, thin plastics or metals, and even glass or ceramic.

 When to Opt for a 532 nm Wavelength Laser